Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 In UX writing, always introduce hyper link under the key words.
 In non-UX writing, introduce links with a preposition, instead of a colon.
 Where the link is lengthy, restructure your text to keep the link in one single line.

 ### Lists

-It is helpful to check out [Google's comparison of different types of lists](https://developers.google.com/style/lists) first.

 Avoid embedded lists.
 If your description can be sorted by a common denominator, use a list to increase scannability.
 For example, the following sentence contains an embedded list, and can be improved: